achance/GAB19/README.md

 1. Open the Console app in Visual Studio and go back to the Program.cs file.
 2. Find the line of code in the main method that has the **SendLog** function.
-3. Replace the "testValue" with "Error", or copy the code below to overwrite it.
+3. Replace "testValue" with "Error", or copy the code below to overwrite it.

 ```C#